Christine Simmons

-Christine Nicole Simmons (born December 18, 1974) is an American businesswoman and the first African American and woman to serve as Chief Operating Officer for the Academy of Motion Picture Arts and Sciences.
+Christine Nicole Simmons is an American businesswoman and the first African American and woman to serve as Chief Operating Officer for the Academy of Motion Picture Arts and Sciences.
 She leads the Academy's first Office of Representation, Inclusion, and Equity.

 Early life

 Simmons was born Christine Nicole Maye in Pomona, California, and grew up in Rancho Cucamonga, California, as the youngest of four girls.
 She gained a younger stepsister in her teenage years.
 She was an athlete in high school on the volleyball, basketball, and track team.
 Simmons attended the University of California, Los Angeles and received her Bachelor of Science in Physiological Sciences.
 She was a campus activist, student leader, and a member of several organizations, including mentoring programs and programs to improve the community.

 Career

 Simmons began her career as a director for the UCLA Academic Supports Program, in which she directly recruited, hired, trained, and supervised staff, interns and volunteers.
 She later became Assistant Manager of Finance & Accounting for the Australian Trade Commission.
 In 2001, she joined Corporate World HQ as a Supplier Diversity Analyst, where she managed projects for Global and Latin America Supplier Diversity Managers to ensure more supply contracts were granted to women and minority-owned businesses.

 From 2003 to 2009, Simmons developed customized supplier diversity programs to facilitate strategic relationships between Fortune 500 companies and adverse suppliers for the So.
 Cal.
 Minority Business Development Council and later went on to a role at The Walt Disney Company where she identified qualified, competitive, and diverse suppliers for sourcing opportunities supporting Film, Media Networks, Marketing, and Technology.

 In early 2009, Simmons joined Magic Johnson Enterprises as Vice President of Strategic Alliances.
 Simmons left Magic Johnson Enterprises for a short stint in 2012 to lead supplier diversity at NBCUniversal.
 However, she returned to Magic Johnson Enterprises in 2014 as Executive Vice President.
 In October 2014, she became the LA Sparks President and Chief Operating Officer, creating a holistic vision and strategic approach to maximize limited resources and obtain new fans in nontraditional categories.
 She also led the design of the Sparks championship ring.
 Her time with the LA Sparks earned her several awards and honors, including the Women in Sports and Events (WISE) Woman of Inspiration Award in 2017.